phoenixframework/phoenix/guides/data_modelling/cross_context_boundaries.md

 ## Adding authentication

 Most of the cart functionality is tied to a specific user.
-Therefore, in order to allow each user to manage their own cart (and only their own carts), we must be able to authentication users.
-To do so, we will use Phoenix' built-in `mix phx.gen.auth` generator to scaffold a solution for us:
+Therefore, in order to allow each user to manage their own cart (and only their own carts), we must be able to authenticate users.
+To do so, we will use Phoenix's built-in `mix phx.gen.auth` generator to scaffold a solution for us:

 ```console
 mix phx.gen.auth Accounts User user